U.S. flag

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Antileukotriene agents in the management of asthma An overview of asthma management Beta agonists in asthma: Acute administration and prophylactic use Exercise-induced bronchoconstriction Trigger control to enhance asthma management Asthma education and self-management
+Antileukotriene agents in the management of asthma An overview of asthma management in children and adults Beta agonists in asthma: Acute administration and prophylactic use Exercise-induced bronchoconstriction Trigger control to enhance asthma management Asthma education and self-management

 The following organizations also provide reliable health information.